madole/madole.github.io/source/_posts/2014-07-19-javascript-interview-questions.markdown

 ```

 ###How do you write an immediately invoked function?
-If you were to write the following code, it would assign the function to the var, in order to access the
+If you were to write the following code, it would assign the function to the var addFirstFiveNumbers.
-return value, you would have to execute the function.
+In order to access the return value, you would have to execute the function.

 ```javascript
 var addFirstFiveNumbers = function() {